Cesium06/CardGames/README.md

 All cards that are taken by a player, should have their name marked on the card instance.

 Nil  -- Represents a card that has no one currently holding it.
 Use take/return card functions to ensure this.

+I am working on more encapsulation to ensure data integrity.